lsulibraries/islandora_find_replace/README.md

-# Islandora Find & Replace
+# Islandora Find & Replace LSU Fork

 ## Introduction

 An administrative user interface to perform find & replace on datastream text.

+This fork has added features:

+1. Supports submission of 1k plus items in a given batch.

+2. Adds the option to use a Regular Expressions to search.

+3. Allows a batch to be revert datastreams to the version before the batch.

+4. Allows csv download  of object pids  in a batch.

 ## Requirements